-The final gear case level should be checked for oil leakage before each ride.
+The rear gearcase level should be checked for oil leakage before each ride.
 If any leakage is present, take the ATV to an authorized ARGO dealer for service.
-In addition, the final gear oil level must be checked and the oil changed following the interval schedule in the periodic maintenance and lubrication chart.
+In addition, the rear gearcase oil level must be checked and the oil changed following the interval schedule in the periodic maintenance and lubrication chart.

-To check the final gear oil level:
+To check the rear gearcase oil level:

-- 1. Place the ATV on a level surface. - 2.
-Remove the final gear oil filler bolt and its gasket.
-Check the oil level in the final gear case.
-The oil level should be at the brim of the filler hole.
+- 1. Place the ATV on a level surface. - Remove the rear gearcase oil filler bolt and its gasket.
+Check the oil level in the rear gearcase.
+The oil level should be at the bottom of the filler hole.